ChiCubed/InformaticsNotes/chapter2.md

 `22 << 2` &rarr; `88`
 `39 >> 1` &rarr; `19`

-(Important **NOTE**: Bit shifting has a low 'operator precedence', essentially the lowest.
-That means
+Important **NOTE**: Bit shifting has a very low 'operator precedence'.
+That means it will be evaluated after other operations, such as addition.
+For example: